lruepke/FEM_lecture/sphinx/source/lecture3/fem_advection.rst

     T_2
     \end{bmatrix}=0

-Again, we get a :math:`2x2` stiffness matrix for every element.The node numbering is again local; node number 1 is the first node of an element k and has the global node number k, while node number 2 is the second node of the element and has the global node number k+1!
+Notice how the sign changed on the diffusion term after partial integration.
+Again, we get a :math:`2x2` stiffness matrix for every element.
+The node numbering is again local; node number 1 is the first node of an element k and has the global node number k, while node number 2 is the second node of the element and has the global node number k+1!

 We can do the integration using symbolic math.
-As shape function we use our standard 1D linear interpolation functions; just changed to use :math:`\bar{x}` as our variable describing distance along the element to make the integration easier.
+We use again our standard 1D linear interpolation functions; just changed to use :math:`\bar{x}` as our variable describing distance along the element to make the integration easier.

 .. math::
     :label: eq:fem_1d_shape_elem_adv